Click the link above to download it. Let me know what you think in the comments!

 A wheelie good platformer

 This is an attractive platformer developed by Carsten Neubauer of Bones Park and published by Virgin Games in 1991.
-Before I begin, we're not using our feet as this is a rolling platformer - because we're on skates!
+Before I begin, we're not using our feet to walk - because we're on skates!
 This is in the quiet town of Fieldington, a lovely place that has just suffered the theft of its crown jewels.
 I know, I know...

-Fortunately, the gang of bumbling thieves were thankfully disturbed but they still had the time to hide each jewel inside glittering boxes and scatter them about the town before fleeing.
+Fortunately, the gang of bumbling thieves were disturbed, but they still had the time to hide each jewel inside boxes and scatter them about before fleeing.
 Why?
-I don't know but Scotland Yard then decided it was a good idea to enlist Ronny as their secret agent to recover the stolen jewels in return for a generous reward.
+I don't know, but Scotland Yard decided it was a good idea to enlist Ronny as their secret agent to recover the jewels in return for a generous reward.

-Ronny uses his skates to get around this oddball town but he can still climb ladders and leap across most platform gaps.
-He will need every ounce of agility to avoid and kill the nasties that lurk here.
-And there are a number of silly creatures so defend yourself by hitting the fire button to fling your supply of killer salamis.
+Ronny uses his skates to get around this oddball town, but he can still climb ladders and leap across most platforms.
+He will need every ounce of agility to avoid/kill the nasties.
+There are many silly creatures, so defend yourself by hitting the fire button to fling your killer salamis.
 Yes, you heard me correctly!

 This is starting to sound rather unbelievable, right?
-Well, I think we need a screenshot then...
+Well, we need a screenshot then...

-Any platformer needs decent controls and thankfully, these are responsive and allow Ronny to leap from ledge to ledge but, as usual, reaching for the function keys to activate a gadget is a bit of a pain.
+Any platformer needs decent controls, and thankfully, these are responsive and let Ronny leap from ledge to ledge.
 The status panel displays various pieces of information: love hearts indicate health, a clock is counting down, the number of remaining jewels, and the gadgets enabled.
-Along the way, you can be stopped to run errands for extra credit.
-This is an excellent way to top up your earnings.
+Along the way, you can stop to run errands for extra credit.
+This is an excellent way to top up your earnings, so it's not really optional.

-Ronny's inventory is his four spare pockets to store cool gadgets - which are essentially power-ups.
-These provide a variety of functions like a Super Jump or the Magnet which attracts any out-of-reach items.
-There is a massive range of different power-ups and I really like Power Sneeze!!
+Ronny's inventory consists of his four spare pockets for storing gadgets (essentially power-ups).
+These provide functions like a Super Jump or a Magnet that attracts out-of-reach items.
+There is a massive range of different power-ups, and I really like Power Sneeze!!
 Coins can be collected to spend in the town's shop.
-However, be wise and leave enough cash for your bus fare which is the method you take to play the following level.
-How very odd!
+However, be wise and leave enough cash for your bus fare to access the next level.
+Yeah, that is very odd!

-I love it when a platformer like this actually comes with gameplay that matches the aesthetics perfectly!
-The controls are a joy and complemented by interesting ideas and amusing mechanics.
+I love it when a platformer has gameplay that perfectly matches its aesthetics!
+The controls are a joy and are complemented by interesting ideas and amusing mechanics.
 Simple, and it works.
 Why didn't I know about Rolling Ronny back in the day?
 I missed this one and I'm gutted about that!

 Right then, let's take a little break for another colourful screenshot with our red-nosed fella on skates...

-The visuals are fantastic with superb cartoon quality, comical sprites and very smooth scrolling.
-It's obvious that colour is a big deal because of the richly decorated backgrounds, even the title screen is a stunning Spectrum 512 image.
-I believe this was Bones Park's only Atari ST game and they should be proud of their achievement.
+The visuals are fantastic, with cartoon-quality, comical sprites and smooth scrolling.
+It's obvious that colour is a big deal, given the richly decorated backgrounds; even the title screen is a stunning Spectrum 512 image.
+I believe this was Bones Park's only Atari ST game?
+They should be proud of their achievement.

-The audio is nice with a sweet title tune (that I can't get out of my head) all thanks to Adrian Dalecki.
-The neat sound effects are accompanied by an obsessive tune that manages to get my foot tapping.
-No complaints from me!!
+The audio is a sweet title tune (that I can't get out of my head), all thanks to Adrian Dalecki.
+The sound effects are accompanied by an obsessive tune that gets my foot tapping.
+No complaints here!!

 And on that note, let's view the final screenshot...